dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/captured-result-filter-v3.0.0.md

 **Return value**

-Returns the name of the captured result receiver.
+Returns the name of the captured result filter.

 ### SetName

-Sets the name of the captured result receiver.
+Sets the name of the captured result filter.

 ```cpp
 void SetName(const char* name)